-Observation, small group instruction and assessment of exceptional learners in public and private sectors.
+This course conducts observation, small group instruction, and assessment of exceptional learners in public and private sectors.
 Includes a 90-hour practicum and 15-hour seminar.

 Prerequisite: Minimum of 3.33 grade point average in three prior special education courses.